Noise-induced behaviors in neural mean field dynamics: Discussion

-The phenomena observed in our analysis of large-scale neuronal networks differs from the phenomena of stochastic resonance or coherence resonance well documented in the neurocomputational literature (see e.g.~\cite{lindner:04} for a review of the effect of noise in excitable systems).
+The phenomena observed in our analysis of large-scale neuronal networks differs from the phenomena of stochastic resonance or coherence resonance well documented in the neuro-computational literature (see e.g.~\cite{lindner:04} for a review of the effect of noise in excitable systems).
 These phenomena correspond to the fact that there exists a particular level of noise maximizing the regularity of an oscillatory output related to periodic forcing (stochastic resonance) or to intrinsic oscillations (coherence resonance).
 Such situations are evidenced through the computation of the maximal value of the Fourier transform of the output.
 In our case, as we can see in the Fourier transform plots, the maximal value of the Fourier transform does not present a clear peak as a function of the noise level (see Figure~\ref{fig:Lambda3d}), hence the system does not exhibit resonance.
-Besides this observation, the regularity of the oscillation can be expected to be relatively high for large networks in our framework, since the mean activity is asymptotically perfectly periodic.
+Besides this observation, the regularity of the oscillation can be expected to be relatively high for large networks in our framework, since the mean activity is asymptotically perfectly periodic. \review{This type of phenomena is fundamentally related to the randomness in the inputs, and will not be observed in the Markovian mean field equations developed by~\cite{buice-cowan:07,bressloff:09}.
+Indeed, apart from the difference inherent to the fact that they consider Markov chains governing the firing of individual neurons as their microscopic model, the randomness and the correlations in the activity vanishes in the limit $N\to\infty$ yielding the deterministic Wilson and Cowan equation.}

-Our study possibly opens the way to applications in different scientific domains such as economics where global behaviors emerge from the noisy interaction of different individual agents, or physics, in particular in thermodynamics where global behaviors arise from the interaction of a large amount of particles.

 Another important result of ours is the ability to define classes of parameter ranges attached to a few generic bifurcation diagrams as functions of the input to a population.
 This property suggests further some reverse-engineering studies allowing to infer from measurements of the system responses to different stimuli the level of noise it is submitted to.